How to Write a Great Startup Executive Summary

 3) The Solution

-You’re looking to show your product-market fit in this section.
+You’re looking to show your product-market fit (PMF) in this section.
 How do you have product-market fit?
 Don’t know what that is?
 Then I suggest reading this guide on product-market fit with everything you need to know.

 How will you get it done?
 Be brief and concise.